SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-24-billionth-dose.md

 comments: true
 ---

-As of yesterday, the billionth COVID-19 vaccination dose has been administered.
+As of yesterday, we passed a remarkable milestone: the billionth COVID-19 vaccination dose has been administered.

+## A billion doses

 The original data comes from the Bloomberg COVID-19 tracker.<sup id="fn1a">[[1]](#fn1)</sup>
 I don't have an account with them, and have completely lost patience with companies that